 How do you know which way the grain runs in beef?

 The grain refers to the direction that the long strands of muscle fibers run in your cut of meat.
 The muscle fibers in beef always run parallel to each other.
 The grain of meat is clearly defined and easier to identify if tougher cuts of meat, such as eye of round roasts, briskets and flank steaks.

 To locate the grain, locate the direction of the “lines” or fibers in the meat.
 Once you have pinpointed the path of the lines, hold your sharp knife perpendicular to them and begin slicing.
 Continue slicing perpendicular, or across, all the “lines” in the beef.

 Why is my eye of round roast tough?

-Common mistakes when cooking a large cut of beef:
+Common mistakes when cooking a large cut of beef

 - Your roast wasn’t room temperature.
 Lean and tough cuts of beef, such as eye of round, don’t have a lot of fat, thus they’re less forgiving if even slightly overcooked.
 You must let the beef sit at room temperature for at least 45 minutes to 1 hour before cooking to ensure it cooks more evenly.

 - You didn’t season with salt in advance.
-Generously seasoning your roast an hour or two before cooking gives the salt a chance to permeate the roasts interior and absorb into the meat, which results in juicer, more flavorful beef.
+Generously seasoning your roast of beef an hour or two before cooking gives the salt a chance to permeate the roasts interior and absorb into the meat, which results in juicer, more flavorful beef.